 Find event-affiliated lemon stands in your city

-National Lemonade Day is in over 100 cities so there’s a chance this awesome day is already in your town!
+National Lemonade Day is in over 100 cities so there’s a chance this awesome day is already in your town.
 If not, no sour lemons for you!
-Simply contact National Lemonade Day to set up an event for your city on August 20th.
+Simply contact National Lemonade Day to set up an event for your city on August 20.

-The only way National Lemonade Day can even be possible is with help from super nice and generous people who pledge to mentor and teach kids about entrepreneurialism.
-You can find out how to get involved on your state’s National Lemonade Day website.
+The only way National Lemonade Day can even be possible is with help from super nice and generous people who pledge to mentor and teach kids about entrepreneurship.
+Find out how to get involved on your state’s National Lemonade Day website.

 Make (and drink) lemonade